Upright Row: Muscles Worked and How To Do

 7. Resistance Band Upright Row

-The resistance band upright row is a variation of the upright row and an exercise used to build the muscles of the shoulders and traps.
+The resistance band upright row is a variation of the upright row and an exercise used to build the shoulders and traps muscles.

 Utilizing the resistance band is useful in that it provides constant tension on the target muscle group as you move the weight through the range of motion.